caciitg/Air-Quality-Index-Prediction/README.md

 publicly available by the Central Pollution Control Board)
 2. Dataset preprocessing/cleaning(maximising its information content) + Data
 Visualization using Seaborn/Matplotlib
-3. Training various time series ML Models [like Arima, Sarimax, etc.]
+3. Using time series forecasting methods to predict AQI at any given time using models like Arima, Sarimax, etc.
 4. Selecting the model with highest accuracy + Displaying predicted daily AQIs
 5. Deploying the project on web using Django